-- 1) Low pressure storage tanks shall be constructed in conformance with - a) API 620, "Design and Construction of Large, Welded, Low-Pressure Storage Tanks." or - b) ASME 2007, "Boiler and Pressure Vessel Code."
+- 1) Low pressure storage tanks shall be constructed in conformance with - API 620, "Design and Construction of Large, Welded, Low-Pressure Storage a) Tanks," or - b) ASME BPVC, "Boiler and Pressure Vessel Code."

 2) Pressure vessels shall be constructed in conformance with CSA B51, "Boiler, Pressure Vessel, and Pressure Piping Code."